Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 A: Propecia will not affect the donor area, as this area is generally not impacted by the miniaturizing (thinning) effects of DHT –- the hormone that Propecia blocks.
 The purpose of waiting the year is to possibly regrow hair in the recipient area.
 If regrowth is significant, a hair transplant may not be necessary.
 If a person’s hair loss is extensive and there is little chance that Propecia will grow a significant amount of hair back to give a satisfactory improvement, then waiting the year is unnecessary.

-Posted by Updated
+Posted by

-Q I am 35 years old and have been using Propecia for the last 3 years, waiting to save enough money for a hair transplant.
+Q: I am 35 years old and have been using Propecia for the last 3 years, waiting to save enough money for a hair transplant.
 I no longer feel comfortable using it due to side effects.
 Can hair transplantation still be effective even without continuing to take this drug afterwards? — Y.C., Matinecock, New York

-A Many people choose not to take Propecia or choose not to take it due to side effects and the surgical hair restoration is just as effective.
+A: Many people choose not to take Propecia or choose not to take it due to side effects and the surgical hair restoration is just as effective.
 The only difference is that medications can prevent further hair loss whereas surgery cannot.

 Medications are not needed for the hair transplant to be successful or the transplanted hair to grow and be permanent.

-Posted by Updated
+Posted by

 Q: I am 28 years old and was told that I have early Norwood Class 3 hair loss.
 I want to have a hair transplant but my doctor told me to use Propecia for 6 months and then come back to discuss surgery.
 I don’t want to wait that long, what should I do? — L.B., Oyster Bay Cove, NY

+A: Actually, you should wait a full year.
+If you are an Early Norwood Class 3, the Propecia can work so well (in actually growing hair back) that you may not even need a hair transplant.
 The important point is that Propecia only starts working at 3-6 months and during this time there may actually be some shedding as the new growing hair literally pushes out the old.

-Posted by Updated
+Posted by

 Browse Hair Restoration Answers by topic: